bitVivAZ/blog/_webdev/authsys.md

 framework you chose as your Specialisation to attempt this challenge.
 There is no correct answer for this, brain storm and just make what you think is right.
 </blockquote>
-<b>The next part of the prototype challenge was:</b>
+The next part of the prototype challenge was:
 <blockquote>
 Create a sign in system when the user can edit his profile and save it and then log out.
-Assume the user is a student, he should be able to change his name, surname ,age, degree and his favourite course.
+Assume the user is a student, he should be able to change his name, surname , age, degree and his favourite course.
 You may only use the programming language or frame that you chose for your specialisation.
 There is no correct asnwer for this, do what you feel is right and think, do what you feel is right.
 </blockquote>

+### Tech Stack
+- Node.js
+- HTML
+- CSS
+- Bootstrap
+- MongoDB

 ### Features
 - Login, Register, Dashboard, Edit Profile Page